zerocore-ai/did-wk/README.md

 - `created`: Set to a current timestamp in ISO 8601 format.
 - `verificationMethod`: Set to the `id` of the verification method in the DID document associated with the signing key (likely `did:wk:<encoded-public-key>[@<host>[<path>]]#keys-1`).
 - `proofPurpose`: Set to `"assertionMethod"`.
 - `nonce`: Generate a sufficiently random nonce to prevent replay attacks.
+This field is optional but generally recommended.

 3. **Generate Signature:**